kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

     Couns approximate matching(no more than d) patterns.
     Output:
          - integer

-**frequent_words_with_mismatches(text, k, d)**

-    Finds most frequent k-mer with up to d mismatches in text simply counting approximate patterns for each possiable patterns (4**k) and finding the maximizing  count.
-    Pattern does not need to actually appear as a substring of text.

-    Output:
-        - list of patterns (lexicographical)

-**frequent_words_with_mismatches_and_reverse(text, k, d)**

-    Finds most frequent k-mer with up to d mismatches and reverse matches in the text.
-    Count(pattern)+count(reverse pattern) and finding the maximizing  count.
-    Pattern does not need to actually appear as a substring of text.

-    Output:
-        - list of patterns (lexicographical)

 #   neighbors.py
 The goal is to generate the d-neighborhood Neighbors(Pattern, d), the set of all k-mers whose Hamming distance from Pattern does not exceed d.

 **immediate_neighbors(pattern)**